jenessagordon/address-book/README.md

 their contacts according to the relationship they have with each contact (i.e. whether the contact is a friend, family member, professional contact, or other.)
 The other, less original features that the user has access to are:
-1. The ability to add a new contact to the address book.
+1. The ability to add one or multiple new contact(s) to the address book.
 Attributes for each contact that can be included are:
     - First name
     - Last name